 During exams, we take special care examining the inside of your mouth for oral cancer.
 Oral cancer is much more likely to strike patients over 40, occurs more frequently in male tobacco users and drinkers, and can be fatal.
 Yet signs of oral cancer are caught in the cancer’s early stages, the prognosis is much more positive and treatment successful.

 Oral cancer develops on the tissues inside the lips, the mouth, back of the throat, tonsils, and salivary glands.
-At Hinsdale Dentistry, your dentist uses the VELscope Vx to aid in detection of cancer on these surfaces.
+Our dentists use the VELscope Vx to aid in detection of cancer on these surfaces.
 The VELscope light stimulates fluorescence of healthy tissues in your mouth, allowing your dentist to identify disrupted areas that cannot yet be seen by the naked eye.
 VELscope Vx specifically aids in early detection of cancerous tissues, making it a vital part of our fight against oral cancer.

 Grinding (bruxism) is dangerous because it often goes unrecognized.
 Sufferers can grind subconsciously, while stressed or while asleep.
 If bruxism is left untreated, it can cause cracked or chipped teeth, gum and bone damage, broken fillings, enamel wear, a loss of bite alignment, and head, jaw, and mouth pain.
 Bruxism may seem commonplace or innocuous (30-40 million Americans are documented tooth grinders), but its effects can be devastating.
 Your dentist will easily notice signs of bruxism, so it is vital that you let your dentist know if you are experiencing general mouth pain.
 We will outfit you with grinding trays to ease wear and pressure on your teeth.